XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 In this case, it is possible in PDF syntax to specify the correct Unicode code point(s) that are being shown by the glyphs, by leveraging the PDF marked content attribute /ActualText.
 This attribute can be picked up by a PDF viewer for a text extraction process (e.g. copy-pasting contents) or searching for specific text;
-without this, it is impossible to retrieve the contents of the file, even though
+without this, it is impossible to retrieve the contents of the file correctly.

 ## Support

 The initial release of pdfCalligraph provided support for the following scripts:

 * Arabic, except tashkil
-* Hebrew (right-to-left)
 * Devanagari, used for Hindi, Marathi, Sindhi, etc
 * Tamil
+* Hebrew - only requires pdfCalligraph for right-to-left writing

 The second release, version 1.0.1, expanded this support to: